-^{434.
-142} CONG.
+434. 142 CONG.
 REC.
 H7275 (July 11, 1996) (Statement of Rep. Barr).

-^{435.
-142} CONG.
+435. 142 CONG.
 REC.
 H7482 (July 12, 1996) (Statement of Rep. Barr).

-Hyde436 proclaimed that "two men loving each other ... demeans, it lowers the concept of marriage."437
+Hyde proclaimed that "two men loving each other ... demeans, it lowers the concept of marriage."

 Of course, the history of interference with sex and marriage in American law has always been one in which the law has had little regard for the impact it has had on human love.
-Indeed, for all its sweep, American law has only danced around the idea of love, recognizing rights to marriage, procreation, and family life, all of which lay claim to love but none of which require it.438 Even when the Supreme Court wrote about the freedom to marry in Loving v.
-Virginia, it could not bring itself to mention the word "love," instead couching its understanding of intimacy in rhetorical, euphemistic flourishes of liberty, privacy, and, worst of all, the freedom to "choose."439 Perhaps foolishly believing that we were equal under the law, gay and lesbian people have attempted to claim a right to that same freedom to choose, and have been denied that choice throughout American history.
-Perhaps the law has assumed that if those of us who are gay can "choose to love," we should suffer for it.
+Indeed, for all its sweep, American law has only danced around the idea of love, recognizing rights to marriage, procreation, and family life, all of which lay claim to love but none of which require it.
+Even when the Supreme Court wrote about the freedom to marry in Loving v.
+Virginia, it could not bring itself to mention the word "love," instead couching its understanding of intimacy in rhetorical, euphemistic flourishes of liberty, privacy, and, worst of all, the freedom to "choose."
+Perhaps foolishly believing that we were equal under the law, gay and lesbian people have attempted to claim a right to that same freedom to choose, and have been denied that choice throughout American history.
+Perhaps the law has assumed that if those of us who are gay can "choose to love," we can also choose not to love, and that, if we make the wrong "choice," we should suffer for it.